ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/limbsReference.md

 There's **Eye**, **EyesLookat** and **EyeLookatIndiv**.
 Those are explained in [Eyes](../face/eyes.md#eye-puppet-limbs).

+## Wheel
+This is for cars
+!!! warning "New Limb"
+    "wheel" is new and hasn't been tested in production yet

 ## *Custom Limbs*
 Yes, you can define Custom Limbs.
 It's rare that we need to do that since the existing ones have a lot of options, and additional features might be easier to handle by just adding additional functions.
-But if you do want to go into detail and make your own limb, you can find how to do that [here](../python.md#custom-limbs)
+But if you do want to go into detail and make your own limb, you can find how to do that [here](../python/python2.md#custom-limbs)

-!!! warning
+!!! warning "Decent Python level required!"
     A decent Python level is required for creating Custom Limbs!
-Before writing your own custom limb it's recommended to see if you can solve it with simple [Python Functions](../python.md#simple-way-of-adding-a-function)
+Before writing your own custom limb it's recommended to see if you can solve it with simple [Python Functions](../python/python1.md#simple-way-of-adding-a-function)

-## Wheel
-This is for cars
-!!! warning
-    "wheel" is new and hasn't been tested in production yet